Yusef-Adel/Londoners-Edge-Functions/add-review/README.md

 ## Overview

 This function allows guests to submit reviews for property listings with detailed ratings across multiple categories.
-It automatically calculates an overall rating based on individual attribute scores and stores both the review text and detailed ratings in separate database tables.
+The user provides an overall rating along with individual category ratings (star-based 1-5).
+Guest information (name and email) is retrieved from the users table using the `guest_id`, so these fields are not required in the request.
+The function stores both the review text and detailed ratings in separate database tables.

 ## API Specification